daniel769/game-of-life-extended/README.md

 1 0 1
 ```

-the first 2 lines your program should output to stdout will be
+the first 2 lines output to stdout will be

 ```
 0 0 0 1 0 0 1 0 1